 What is a herbarium?

-A herbarium (Latin: hortus siccus) is a collection of plant samples with associated data preserved for long-term study.
-These materials may include pressed and mounted plants, seeds, dry fruits, wood sections, pollen, microscope slides, silica-stored materials, frozen DNA extractions, and fluid-preserved flowers or fruits; all are generally referred to as herbarium specimens.
+A herbarium (Latin: hortus siccus) is a collection of plant samples preserved for long-term study, usually in the form of dried and pressed plants mounted on paper.
+The dried and mounted plant samples are generally referred to as herbarium specimens.
+Other materials in the herbarium may include loose seeds, dried bulky fruits, algae, fungi, wood sections, pollen, microscope slides, silica-stored materials, DNA extractions, and fluid-preserved flowers or fruit.
 Herbaria (plural for herbarium) also store and manage data sets, botanical illustrations, photographic slides, images, maps, and often have libraries of relevant literature needed for consultation by researchers working with the specimens.

 |ACRONYM||LOCATION||NAME||SPECIMENS (CA. MILLIONS)|